studentyaoshi/IACRC/README.md

 sh iacrc.sh name genotype phenotype
 ```

-name: is a character of the name of your data.
+Name: is a character of the name of your data.

-genotype: the absolute path of your binary genotype data, including .bed .bim .fam (http://zzz.bwh.harvard.edu/plink/data.shtml#bed).
+Genotype: the absolute path of your binary genotype data, including .bed .bim .fam (http://zzz.bwh.harvard.edu/plink/data.shtml#bed).

-phenotype: the absolute path of your phenotype, which contains three columns, Family ID, Individual ID and Phenotype (http://zzz.bwh.harvard.edu/plink/data.shtml#pheno).
+Phenotype: the absolute path of your phenotype, which contains three columns, Family ID, Individual ID and Phenotype (http://zzz.bwh.harvard.edu/plink/data.shtml#pheno).

 You now get the results of IACRC in /your/local/path/result/name/name.allepi